Skip to content

 • Counter metrics:

-• the metric name becomes the field name
+• The metric name is directly used as the field name.

 • Summary metrics: